stungeye/Programming-1-Notes/docs/11-pointers/04-pointers-and-objects.md

 ## Moving Unique Pointers

-Unique pointers get their name because the do not allow assignment.
+Unique pointers get their name because they do not allow assignment.
 There can only be one _unique_ variable that has ownership over a unique pointer.

 ```cpp
 std::unique_ptr<Answer> sneakyPtr; // Starts as nullptr.